Jakubzik/rremind/manpage.md

 With a date as parameter, "rremind" will list this date's appointments.
 Date can be in ISO or German format (i.e. 2025-3-10 or 10.3.2025).

-With an integer parameter `i`, "rremind" will list the appointments `i` days relative to today. (`rremind -1` will show yesterday's appointments, `rremind 2` will list the appointments on the day after tomorrow).
+With an integer parameter 'i', "rremind" will list the appointments 'i' days relative to today. ('rremind -1' will show yesterday's appointments, 'rremind 2' will list the appointments on the day after tomorrow).

-With the parameter `when` plus a search string, rremind will list the appointments whose description contains the search string (`rremind when dentist` will list the appointments that contain the word "dentist").
+With the parameter 'when' plus a search string, rremind will list the appointments whose description contains the search string ('rremind when dentist' will list the appointments that contain the word "dentist").

-Color coding: if your file `birthdays.rem` contains the first line `# color=yellow` and `work.rem` the first line `# color=red`, all birthdays will appear yellow, all work-related appointments red.
+Color coding: if your file 'birthdays.rem' contains the first line '# color=yellow' and 'work.rem' the first line '# color=red', all birthdays will appear yellow, all work-related appointments red.
 Available colors are red, yellow, blue, cyan, and green.

 # OPTIONS